Categories: Founder Stories

 In 1996, Starbucks Ice Cream and Dreyers Grand Ice Cream entered into strategic partnerships.
 After expanding into Florida and Michigan in 1997, there were more than 1412 branches.

-In 1997, there were protests to keep Starbucks away from Brooklyn, San Francisco, Toronto, Oregon, and Portland neighborhoods.
+In 1997, there were protests to keep Starbucks away from Brooklyn, San Francisco, Toronto, Oregon, and Portland neighbourhoods.
 Starbucks closed a few stores.
 They continued their expansion in South Korea and China in 1999, and in Japan by 2000, there were 1000 Starbucks stores.

 In the 21st century, Schultz’s goal of 500 stores in Japan and by 2003 in Europe, besides 20000 units globally, was the ambition.